lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 Such advice, while inspiring, is extremely hard to translate into a means of staying productive as a systems PhD student on a daily or weekly basis.

-I think this unfortunate, because I believe a lot of the stress associated with systems research can be offset by following good practices and methodology.
-Having found myself discussing this topic often with students, I think it's time to blog about this topic.
+I think this is unfortunate, because I believe a lot of the stress associated with systems research can be offset by following good practices and methodologies.
+Having found myself discussing this topic often with students, I think it's time to blog about it.

 I'll cover two broad topics: how to effectively prototype artifacts and how to be systematic about experimentation.